maderski/KMP-Coding-Exercise-Network/README.md

 ```
     <uses-permission android:name="android.permission.INTERNET" />
 ```
-10) And to use, just inject the SortedItemsUseCase and collect the sortedItemsFlow(Note: this is a cold flow)
+10) And to use, just inject the itemsRepository and call getAllItems()
 ```
     fun getItems() {
         viewModelScope.launch {
-            sortedItemsUseCase.getSortedItemsFlow().collect { result ->
-                result
+            itemsRepository.getAllItems()
                 .onSuccess { listIdToItemsMap ->
-                          // Do something...
+                    // Do something..
                 }
                 .onFailure { throwable ->
-                          // handle the failure
-                    }
+                    // Handle error
                 }
           }
       }
 ```